ValoOndrej/KNN/README.md

     '--split_seed INT' '-s INT' Seed for splitting the dataset.
     '--batch_size INT' '-b INT' Batch size.
     '--n_epoch INT' '-epo INT' Number of epochs.
+    '--size_of_train INT' '-sot INT' Number of train data.
+    '--augmentation BOOL' '-a BOOL' Augment data or not.
     '--bert_cls STRING' '-bert_cls STRING' Type of BERT trained (classificator, siamese).
     '--bert_backbone STRING' '-bert_backbone STRING' Either path to the model, or name of the BERT model that should be used, compatible with HuggingFace